BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 `person`, `indoor`, `table`, `sitting`, `people`, `group`, `laptop`

-**Confidence of AI assessment:**
+**Confidence of Azure's Computer Vision assessment:**

 95%

-Further testing found that the AI is correct more often than not in making an assessment of the image contents, however, it did make occasional mistakes.
-More thorough testing is required to generate metrics on the accuracy of the AI assessment and quality of generated descriptions.
+Further testing found that Computer Vision is correct more often than not in making an assessment of the image contents, however, it did make occasional mistakes.
+More thorough testing is required to generate metrics on the accuracy of the assessment and quality of generated descriptions.

 The PoC tool relies on manually inputting each image for evaluation and waiting for the results, however, a production system would need to integrate into the existing verification process carried out by the enquiries team.
 A pipeline could look like this: